TheJacksonLaboratory/SVE/README.md

 0 | Truth (optional)

 Note*: Because of license issue, [GenomeSTRiP](http://software.broadinstitute.org/software/genomestrip/) is not embedded in SVE.
 However, FusorSV default model is able to handle GenomeSTRiP VCF.

-Note^: Please make sure the version of cn.MOPS is v1.20 due to biocLite() always installs the up-to-date version.

 #### Using default model (if S0 vcf is not provided)
 Example input vcf files can be organized as follows.
 Please note that vcfFiles is the argument for -i for FusorSV.